blackpuppy/docs/en/core-utility-libraries/email.rst

 - ``'subject'``: Subject of the message.
 See ``CakeEmail::subject()``.
 - ``'message'``: Content of message.
 Do not set this field if you are using rendered content.
 - ``'headers'``: Headers to be included.
 See ``CakeEmail::setHeaders()``.
-- ``'viewRender'``: If you are using rendered content, set the view classname.
+- ``'viewRender'``: If you are using rendered content, set the view class name.
   See ``CakeEmail::viewRender()``.
 - ``'template'``: If you are using rendered content, set the template name.
 See ``CakeEmail::template()``.